runfalk/synology-wireguard/README.rst

     PublicKey = <peer-public-key>
     AllowedIPs = 10.0.1.2/32

-Note that this only works if your network interface is ``eth0``.
+Note that you need to modify the rules if your network interface is not ``eth0``.
 You can check which name your interface has by running ``ip a`` in an SSH session.

 Compiling